Last updated on September 05, 2024

 Villains

-If your products perform badly they get the Villains label.
+If your products perform badly they will be labelled as ‘Villains’.
 You are losing money on these products, and of course, you don’t want this.
 So, what can you do to make them profitable?

 First, make sure that out of the 4 labels (Villains, Zombies, Sidekicks, and Heroes), this category gets the lowest amount of budget.

 Second, as we mentioned before, it is important that the same target ROAS is set for each campaign using the labels in Google Ads.
-For the Villains, this target will be higher compared to its actual ROAS (not surprising since they are your underperformers).
+For the Villains, this target ROAS will be higher compared to its actual ROAS (not surprising since they are your underperformers).
 Having a low budget and a relatively high target ROAS means that the Google algorithm has to do its best and be stricter with its biddings.
 This will result in the algorithm only bidding on searches that are very likely to generate a conversion, in other words; specific keywords (e.g., Heroshop pink rose shower gel 150 ml).
-The volume of these searches is a lot lower than generic ones, such as shower gel.
+The volume of these searches is a lot lower than generic ones, such as shower gel, but, on the other hand, normally, people who search for these specific keywords are often closer to making a purchase.

 Zombies